pgeu/pgeu-system/docs/confreg/registrations.md

 : The attendee registering must use one of the accounts that are listed as staff in the [conference configuration](configuring).

+CFP team member
+: The attendee registering must use one of the accounts that are listed as talkvoter in the [conference configuration](configuring).

 Must have voucher
 : The registration must be done using a voucher.
 Vouchers in turn are tied to a specific registration type, so using this makes it possible to say only